google/flatbuffers/docs/source/IntermediateRepresentation.md

 - Tables and Structs are serialized as `Object`s.
 - Unions and Enums are serialized as `Enum`s.
 - It is the responsibility of the code generator to check the `advanced_features` field of `Schema`.
-These mark the presence of new, backwards incompatible, features.
+These mark the presence of new, backwards incompatible, schema features.
 Code generators must error if generating a schema with unrecognized advanced features.

 ## Invocation